sp1603/piazza-ping/README.md

 To find the network id of the piazza class, a piazza url is of the following format: https://piazza.com/class/NETWORKID It will have a combination of letters and numbers.

+Currently, there is only support for 2 classes.
 ```
 {
     "email": "georgepburdell@gatech.edu",